Mural Temple Paintings - Wat Kongkaram, Ratchaburi

 The future Buddha cuts his hair, symbolising the act of Great Renunciation.
 From now on, the will live as a monk and go the the Path of Enlightenment.

 Paintings offen decorate the inside of the walls in Thai temples.
 Often the life of the Buddha is portrayed.
 Also scenes from the previous lifes of the Buddha (the Jatakas, mainly the last ten incarnations) are seen.
-The scenes depicted on this page are from Wat Kongkaram in Ratchaburi provinces.
+The scenes depicted on this page are from Wat Kongkaram in Ratchaburi province.
 On the lower parts of the walls, Jataka scenes are present, while the life of the Buddha is depicted higher up the walls.

 Scene for the Life of the Buddha.
 Siddhartha, the future Buddha, on an outing from the palace, notices the Four Signs.
 He sees an old man, a sick man, a dead man and a monk.
 The scene shows the unescapable truth of human life : misery, suffering and death.
 The serenity of the Monk indicates the way to move forward, away from a worldly life, and towards the end of suffering, and the attainment of enlightenment.